 Each semester ACC will notify you if you have an outstanding balance on your student account.
-If you register after the first payment date listed below, you must pay your account in full or start a my payment plan before the next payment deadline.
+If you register after the first payment date listed below, you must pay your account in full or start a payment plan before the next payment deadline.

 On the weekly deadline dates (listed below), your classes will be dropped at the close of the business day if: